Hermios/Factorio-Model/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Bug report
+name: Bug/Feature report
 about: Create a report to help us improve
-labels: bug

 ---

+Add one label (only!).
+Title and label will appear in the changelog

 Please drop the `factorio-current.log` file or `factorio-previous.log` here